Market-based Policies

 Regional Greenhouse Gas Initiative

 The Regional Greenhouse Gas Initiative (RGGI), formed in 2009, is the nation’s first binding cap-and-trade program aimed at reducing GHG emissions from the power sector.
-Ten states—Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island and Vermont—currently participate in the program, with New Jersey being the latest state to rejoin RGGI.
+Twelve states—Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, and Virginia—currently participate in the program, with Pennsylvania being the latest state to rejoin RGGI.
 Other states are looking to participate in the program in the coming years.
-In 2019 Pennsylvania Governor Tom Wolf (D) issued an executive order directing the state Department of Environmental Protection to initiate a rulemaking no later than July 31, 2020 to establish a carbon budget consistent with and to facilitate participation in the RGGI program and in 2020 Virginia enacted legislation establishing the legal framework for the state's participation in RGGI.

 The program is enforced through independent regulations adopted by participating states and is designed around a regional emissions allowance cap—one allowance provides for regulated entities to emit one short ton of CO2.
 In 2014, RGGI states adjusted down the regional cap to account for banked allowances.
-The adjusted allowance cap is 58.3 million in 2019 decreasing to 56.3 million in 2020.
+The adjusted allowance cap is 93.3 million in 2023.
 In 2017, the RGGI states extended the emissions cap out to 2030.
 Additional revisions to the cap are expected to be made in 2021 through 2025.

 Transportation and Climate Initiative

 The Transportation and Climate Initiative (TCI) was formed in 2010 by a coalition of Northeast and Middle Atlantic states and Washington, D.C., with the intent of reducing carbon emissions from the transportation sector.
-Thirteen jurisdictions, including 12 states—Connecticut, Delaware, Maine, Maryland, Massachusetts, *New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont and Virginia—and Washington, D.C., currently participate in the TCI.
+Fourteen jurisdictions, including 13 states—Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, Vermont and Virginia—and Washington, D.C., participate in the TCI.

 In 2018, TCI members committed to designing a regional cap-and-invest policy to reduce carbon emissions from the transportation sector.
 The policy would provide for each TCI jurisdiction to invest program proceeds “into low-carbon and more resilient transportation infrastructure.”